Key Takeaways

 - Why Enforcement Matters

-This applies to both Gestational Surrogacy and traditional surrogacy, though gestational arrangements are far more common.
+This applies to both Gestational SurrogacyArrangement where the surrogate carries an embryo created from donor or intended parentsÂ’ egg and s... and traditional surrogacyType of surrogacy where the surrogateÂ’s own egg is used, making her the biological mother., though gestational arrangements are far more common.
 In either case, contracts protect intended parents, the surrogate mother, and the child.
 Judges use them to confirm intent, avoid disputes, and enforce terms if needed.

 Women considering this journey can explore the steps to become a surrogate.